 GUESS WHAT?!?!
 Due to the high number of applicants for LeaderShape Winter Break 2014, CLIC and Student Development have given us the opportunity to have LEADERSHAPE SPRING BREAK 2014!!!!
 This is an AMAZING opportunity that you can partake in from March 17-22, 2014.
 Find the application and more information at www.denison.edu/leadershape.APPLY HERE TODAY!

 Not convinced???
 Think about your vision for the world.
 How can you bring this vision into reality?
+The whole mission of the LeaderShape Institute is to inspire college students to lead with integrity on their campuses and beyond, creating a just, caring, and thriving world.

 M. Jacqui Alexander, is a Professor of Women’s Studies and Gender Studies at the University of Toronto.
 She is the author of Pedagogies of Crossing: Feminism, Sexual Politics and The Sacred, The Third Wave: Feminist Perspectives on Racism, and a co-editor of Sing, Whisper, Shout, Pray!
 Feminist Visions for a Just World and Feminist Genealogies, Colonial Legacies, Democratic Futures.
 To learn more about Dr. Jacqui Alexander check out this short video (click here).